We’ve all been there.

 It is vital to provide an appropriate navigation style for visitors depending on the platform they use.
 Some common Navigation styles include:

-- Interactive Website Navigation: Immersing the user whereby input from users results in an output on the screen
+- Interactive Website Navigation: Immersing the user whereby input from users results in output on the screen

 - Hamburger Menus, which are incredibly popular on mobile